Kerala HC restores mobiles in Kerala college, says its a fundamental right

 The judge struck down hostel rules enacted by the college preventing inmates of girls hostel from using mobile phones between 10 pm and 6 am.

-The court said when the Human Rights Council of the United Nations has found that right to access to Internet is a fundamental freedom and a tool to ensure right to education, a rule or instruction which impairs the said right of the students cannot be permitted to stand in the eye of law.
+The court said when the Human Rights Council of the United Nations has found that right to access to the Internet is a fundamental freedom and a tool to ensure right to education, a rule or instruction which impairs the said right of the students cannot be permitted to stand in the eye of law.

-As per university regulations as well as the University Grants Commission regulations, the college is bound to run a hostel to enable students reside near the institution in order to enable them to have sufficient time to concentrate on their studies, it said.
+As per university regulations as well as the University Grants Commission regulations, the college is bound to run a hostel to enable students to reside near the institution in order to enable them to have sufficient time to concentrate on their studies, it said.

 Therefore, hostel authorities are expected to enforce only those regulations for enforcing discipline.
 Enforcement of discipline shall not be by blocking ways and means of students to acquire knowledge, the judge said.